EVerest/EVerest/docs/general/02_quick_start_guide.rst

   python3 -m pip install .
   edm --config ../everest-complete.yaml --workspace ~/checkout/everest-workspace

 (In future, as your system has edm properly setup, you can always initialise a new workspace by calling *edm init*.)

 edm will now prepare the most common repos to start with.
 It will also create a YAML file which describes your newly created workspace.
 You can change that YAML file later if you want to adopt the workspace to another scenario.

 The YAML file can be found in the directory which you have chosen as workspace directory.
 In the above example, it is located at ~/checkout/everest-workspace.

+More details about edm, see the dedicated
+:ref:`edm page in this documentation <edm_main>`.

 EVerest Command Line Interface: ev-cli
 --------------------------------------